 While the sauce cooks, prepare fried eggplants for pasta 'ncasciata alla Messinese.
 Wash the eggplants, remove the ends and cut into slices half a centimeter thick.
 Put the eggplant in a colander, lightly season with salt and leave for at least half an hour, so they lose some water.
 Dab carefully each slice of eggplant before frying in Water Immersion in peanut oil.
 I recommend, aubergines must be dry before entering the oil, and the oil must be at a temperature of 160 degrees.
 Once the aubergines are golden brown on both sides, arrange them on a sheet of absorbent paper.

 Dice the salami, sliced the cheese and hard-boiled eggs into wedges.

 Boil the pasta in plenty of salted water for half the time indicated by the pack.
-While the pasta is cooking, oil the baking tin or in earthenware dish in which bake the dough 'ncasciata to Messinese, then sprinkle with breadcrumbs.
+While the pasta is cooking, oil the baking tray or terracotta pan in which you will cook the pasta 'ncasciata alla Messinese, then sprinkle with breadcrumbs.